bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 to doing them.

-All of these side quests are going to be either free content for everyone, or free for existing students because I'm going to give you 100% off coupons.need to
+All of these side quests are going to be either free content for everyone, or free for existing students because I'm going to give you 100% off coupons.

 #### Will catwatch be changed to a different type of application?